Martha Mier

 Martha Mier is an American composer and retired independent piano teacher.
-She resides in Lake City, Florida, where she moved after graduating with honors from Florida State University.
+Nowadays she resides in Lake City, Florida, where she moved after graduating with honors from Florida State University.
 She is known for composing the Jazz, Rags and Blues series for Alfred music.
 Many of her works appear in Canada's Royal Conservatory of Music and Conservatory Canada examination syllabi.
 She is also renowned for her "Romantic Impressions" solo piano books, which contain pieces for beginners to advanced players alike.

 Aside from her skills and duties composing and teaching, she is a member of the Music Teachers' National Association, the Florida State Music Teachers' Association and the National Guild of Piano teachers.
 She is internationally recognized as a composer, teacher and arranger.
 She also takes part in many competitions in Florida as an adjudicator.

 Songbooks

 Her songbooks are published at Alfred Music and are listed here in alphabetical order by title, followed by their level of difficulty and succeeded by their item number: